joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6527362/2025/08/01/young-players-developing-early-max-dowman-marli-salmon-arsenal/

 **Read the document**\
-`A response from the European Commission to a request made by New York Times journalist in 2022.`\
+`A response from the European Commission to a request made by the New York Times in 2022.`\
 https://nytimes.com/interactive/2025/08/01/world/europe/eu-response-doc.html

 **Sunderland have spent over £100m this summer.
 This is how they could do it - and why they need to**\